 Core competence modules impart competence that is part of the degree's compulsory requirements.
-The scope of core competence modules is 30 credits.
 The modules contain the following types of studies: basic studies, professional studies, practical studies and a Bachelor's thesis.

 Complementary competence modules support individual study paths and competence and make it possible to deepen or extend your knowledge.
 You can include in your degree complementary competence modules that are compatible with your professional goals.
 The compatibility of the elective studies with your degree will be subject to prior agreement with your teacher tutor.